Zillow Gone Wild: What happens when your listing goes viral

 "It did get publicity," acknowledges agent Pradya Martz with Keller Williams Citywide in Oberlin, Ohio.
 "We are in this business to get attention to our listings, but I didn't know which way to think about it."

-With millions of followers, Buzzfeed’s Zillow Gone Wild – which is not affiliated with Zillow or any MLS – features distinctive homes listed for sale, from multimillion-dollar mansions to eccentrically decorated entry-level houses and everything in between.
+With millions of followers, Buzzfeed's Zillow Gone Wild – which is not affiliated with Zillow or any MLS – features distinctive homes listed for sale, from multimillion-dollar mansions to eccentrically decorated entry-level houses and everything in between.
 It launched in late 2020.

 While the ZGW posts tend to be neutral or positive, the public comments are typically snarky or critical (and occasionally complimentary).
 Unfortunately, for most sellers, it's the critical comments that stand out.